 Some builds support experimental online play through community servers.

-The Yuzu emulator includes support for Windows, Linux, and Android versions.
+This project includes support for Windows, Linux, and Android versions.
 It is also optimized for Snapdragon 865+ devices.
 It has cloud save compatibility, which helps you to play games on PC as well as on mobile.

 Yuzu possesses a huge active community on Reddit, Discord, and GitHub.
 It offers a constant supply of mods, compatibility solutions, and performance patches.